Anger is an energy

 Then, in the same corner, though sitting slightly more composed, I thought deeply for several more months.

-Finally, after developing a 234-point SOGOF Management Plan, I was ready to begin the quest.
+Finally, after developing a 234-point SOGOF Management Plan, I was ready to begin my quest.

 How to Overcome Anger